Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Sealed Tome**: This tome cannot be attuned to unless you unlock it with a fully stacked dark seal.

-**Glory**: Whenever you score a takedown you gain a stack of glory, up to a maximum of 25.
-Whenever your hit points are reduced to 0 you loose all stacks of glory.
+**Glory**: Whenever you score a takedown you gain a stack of glory, up to a maximum of 15.
+Whenever your hit points are reduced to 0 you loose ten stacks of glory.

 **Dread**: While at 5 or more stacks, you deal 1d4 additional damage whenever you deal spell damage.
-This damage increases to 2d4 whenever you are at 10 stacks.
-While at 25 stacks this damage increases to 3d4 and you gain + 10 feet movement speed.
+This damage increases to 1d6 whenever you are at 10 stacks.
+While at 15 stacks this damage increases to 2d6 and you gain + 10 feet movement speed.

 **Secretkeeper**: The first time you achive 25 stacks you can increase all ability modifiers by one.
 Once the book is used in this way, this feature cannot be used again.